 01 of 09

 If you wear something and think it could be worn again, designate a spot in your closet for that item.
-Go through the lightly soiled items at the end of the week and double check for stains and determine if they do actually need a wash.
-One tip is to hang the worn-once garment with the hanger facing backward on the rod so you know that it has been worn.
+Go through the lightly soiled items at the end of the week and double-check for stains and determine if they actually need a wash.

 If you wear something and it needs to go in the hamper, put it there immediately.
 No piece of clothing ever rises from the floor or a chair unless a hurricane blows through!